-The Community College of Rhode Island expects its students, faculty and staff to build and maintain a culture of civility, respect and safety.
+While the Code of Conduct defines and identifies the rules and regulations regarding student conduct, there is a more fundamental expectation that all students, employees and guests of the Community of College build and maintain a culture of civility, respect and safety.
 These behavioral cornerstones support the mission of the college and provide a framework within which all other college activities take place.
-We are all expected to treat one another with respect through our greetings, our language and our appearance.
-We exhibit civility through our language, our attitudes, and our values and beliefs.
+We are all expected to treat one another with respect through our greetings, our language, our appearance, and actions.
+We exhibit civility through our language, our attitude and our behavior.
 We contribute to one another’s safety through our carefully thought-out actions and words.

 This page developed and maintained by the Deans of Student Services.
 Send comments and suggestions to firstname.lastname@example.org.